riverford/objection/README.md

 ### Singletons

-Sometimes global singletons are not so bad, if they are used carefully.
+Sometimes global singletons are not so bad if they are used carefully.
 For example a good candidate for a singleton is a threadpool that is local to a namespace and used to optimize functions whose api in no way needs to reflect the implementation detail of the thread pool. e.g the `go` macro in core.async